Gain hands-on skills and training while investigating the commercial potential and user requirements for a real medical innovation.

 Projects for this course are:

-The first session will be on Tuesday January 15th at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Tuesday at 7pm through to the final presentation sessions on March 12th.
-See the <syllabusfor details.
+The first session will be on Tuesday January 14th at 7pm, when you will meet the inventors behind the projects, and then sessions will run every Tuesday at 7pm through to the final presentation sessions on March 10th.
+See the syllabus for details.
 Sessions are held in the Institute for Manufacturing.

 All teams meet on Tuesday evenings, with each session including a training lecture or workshop and time for team working.
 Past i-Teamers estimate that their projects needed about 4 hours a week of individual effort in addition to the time spent in team meetings.
 As part of their projects, team members will need to contact external industry experts by phone and email – some calls and meetings may need to take place during office hours.

-Medical i-Teams is open to post-doctoral researchers and post-graduate students from any discipline.
+Medical i-Teams is open to post-doctoral researchers, post-graduate students and research assistants from any discipline.
 No previous medical or commercial background is required.

 We are also running Innovation i-Teams on Monday evenings in Lent term.
 You are welcome to apply for both courses but please make it clear which is your preferred one.